-There is nothing more frustrating than a slow MacBook Pro or iMac when you need it to get the work done in the morning.
-Usually, a Mac takes 30 seconds (or less) to start up, depending on whether your computer has a hard disk drive (HDD) or solid-state drive (SSD).
+There is nothing more frustrating than a slow Mac computer when you need it to get the work done in the morning.
+Normally, a Mac takes 20 seconds or less to start up.
+But if it takes much longer (or forever) to reach the first screen, then something is wrong.

 1. You’ve Got Too Many Startup Items

-How to fix: remove unnecessary login items
+How to fix it: remove unnecessary login items

-To check and disable those unnecessary items, click Apple icon > System Preferences > Users & Groups, now click on the Login Items tab (it’s right next to Password).
-Then select those items you don’t need to open up on startup, and click the minus “-” symbol.
+To check and disable those unnecessary items, click the Apple icon > System Settings > Users & Groups, and then click on the Login Items tab.
+Then select those items you don’t need to open up on startup and click the minus “-” symbol.

 When you install an Amazon or Adobe app, its helper services are often pre-installed too.
 The worst part?
 They don’t show up under Login Items.

-2. Startup Disk Is Getting Full
+2. Your Mac’s Startup Disk is Getting Full

 If you can lighten the Mac drive and delete those unnecessary files, for example, system junk, duplicate files, unused third-party apps, etc., that will help optimize your Mac startup.

-How to fix: clean up Mac drive
+How to fix it: clean up the Mac drive

-For instance, you can uninstall Mac apps that get barely used, remove duplicates and similar files, transfer large old data (especially movies and photos) to an external backup drive, clean web browser junks, and empty Trash, etc.
+There are many manual fixes, for example, you can uninstall Mac apps that you barely use, remove duplicates and similar files, transfer large old data (especially movies and photos) to an external drive or the cloud, clean system junk, empty Trash, etc.

 3. Third-Party Device Connections